 The best way to eat frogs is to set aside 90 minutes each morning of uninterrupted time to get some solid work done.
 Don’t use this time to answer emails and close smaller work items; instead, used it on proactive, strategic work (the “important” items) such as writing the business case, planning for the future, reviewing risks, taking a step back and observing the project from afar, or having that difficult conversation you’ve been procrastinating on.
 Imagine how quickly your productivity and results could increase by spending the first 90 minutes of your day completing your most important activities while your mind is fresh and alert.

 Another great way to turn the tide and ease your workload is to either get a project administrator on board or delegate to existing team members.
 This will almost immediately free you up to focus on the most important aspects of your project.
 The only way to expand and grow is to delegate, and the beauty is that if done correctly, it will develop your team members in the process.
-A project administrator could help with low-level tasks such as time sheet approval, financial tracking, weekly reporting, and even manage a work stream.
-This is essential work, but it isn’t essential that you do it.
+A project administrator could help with low-level tasks such as timesheet approval, financial tracking, weekly reporting, and even manage a workstream.
+This is essential work, but you don’t have to do it.
 If you need to justify the extra person, explain to your managers that it will allow you to add greater value and ensure that your big project is delivered successfully.
 (If you have a project management tool that provides this resource and time-tracking data, use it to build your case.)